LukeB101/Mega-Bit/Design History/Software/code/README.md

-MicroBitDisplay.cpp | Small edit to allow for display brightness changes MicroBitImage.cpp | Major edits to implement all code to sense and drive I2C LED dot matrix MicroBitImage.h | Header file with small edit to allow MicroBitDisplay.cpp to access brightness command from MicroBitImage.cpp main.cpp | Development of code to sense the square wave handshake
+MicroBitDisplay.cpp | Small edit to allow for display brightness changes MicroBitImage.cpp | Major edits to implement all code to sense and drive I2C LED dot matrix MicroBitImage.h | Header file with small edit to allow MicroBitDisplay.cpp to access brightness command from MicroBitImage.cpp handshake.cpp | Development of code to sense the square wave handshake